streamroot/integration-samples/orchestrator/Apple/AVPlayer/README.md

 ```

 ### 4 - Importing the SDK
 The SDK has been implemented in Objective-C, so to import it in a swift project a bridge-header is needed.
-[Importing Objective-C into Swift](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/).importing_objective-c_into_swift)
+[More info](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis).

 ```
 #import <CTLOrchestratorSDK/CTLOrchestratorSDK.h>